TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Purpose:***

 This test checks that PlanItProject reads the initial costs from a file correctly, and outputs the expected results after the first iteration.
+The test input initial costs file uses Link Segment External Id to identify link segments.

 ***Description:***

 This test uses the same network as 3.5.2.
+- All links have a length of 1 km, except for links 4 and 5 which are 2 km in length.
+- All links use a BPR cost function with alpha = 0.5 and beta = 4.0.
+- All links have a maximum speed of 60 km/h and a capacity of 1200 veh/h/lane.
+- All links have 1 lane, except for links 1 and 3 who have 3 lanes.
+- The travel demand from 1 from 2 is 3600 veh/h.
+- Simulation time is 1 h.

 ***Location:***